 The way you sleep while camping can make or break the entire camping trip.
-I’ve been on many camping trips that everything was planned out perfectly but ultimately had a bad experience because I simply couldn’t sleep well.
-Over the years I slowly started testing and learning the different aspects of camping that made my sleeping experience much better.
+I’ve been on many camping trips where everything was planned out perfectly but ultimately had a bad experience because I simply couldn’t sleep well.
+Over the years, I slowly started testing and learning the different aspects of camping that made my sleeping experience much better.

-These tips won’t guarantee that you will sleep perfectly but they will help you along the path of sleeping better.
+These tips won’t guarantee that you will sleep perfectly, but they will help you along the path to sleeping better.
 You will learn some of the most important aspects that help you sleep better while camping.
 Try them out and find out what works best for you.